Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 `0.6.5`
 - Interaction Sphere had no event to receive when triggering actions on them
 - Fixed the interaction text staying on the screen after a warp

+`0.6.6`
+- Fixed puppet rules not applying
+- Fixed scripted chests not editable on the tool master list
+- Player name cache will now reset between each reboot
+- `/link puppet` should now properly use the internal name rather than nameplate name
+- `/trigger` should now properly find puppets with their internal name